Sugar. Sugar. Sugar.

 Blood sugar levels rise fast when eating candies and sweets causing a “sugar high."
 That sugar is absorbed in cells.
 Then sugar levels drop.
 You can feel jittery and anxious because of this “sugar crash."
 There is also a greater risk of depression with high sugar intake.

-Insulin in made in the pancreas.
+Insulin is made in the pancreas.
 When you eat excess amounts of sugar, the pancreas eventually cannot keep up producing enough insulin, and it will stop working as it should, causing your blood sugar levels will rise.
 You develop resistance to insulin.
 This leads to type 2 diabetes.
 Diabetes increases your risk of heart, eye, kidney, and vascular disease.

 Insulin (from the pancreas) enters your bloodstream when you eat sugar.
 Insulin helps regulate sugar levels.
-However, excess sugar, leads to excess insulin, eventually insulin resistance, which leads to "hardening" of your arteries in your circulatory system.
+However, excess sugar, leads to excess insulin, eventually insulin resistance, which leads to the "hardening" of your arteries in your circulatory system.